jerrytrueba/online-portfolio/README.md

 **Online Portfolio Information**

 In this online portfolio you will be able to see and review some of the work that has been completed throughout my time in the Coding Bootcamp.
-You will be able to see the first group project (Great Date - App Idea).
+You will be able to see my first group project (Great Date - App Idea) and other homework assignments.
 This portfolio also includes links to my Github repositories and LinkedIn account.

 **Example of Online Portfolio**